edgepointlearning/edgepointlearning.com/src/collections/blog/2023--06-14-TikTok-style-employee-training.md

 date: 2023-06-14
 title: "TikTok's 7 Lessons for More Effective Employee Training"
 permalink: /blog/TikTok-style-employee-training/
-image: blog/2023/2023-06-14-TikTok-style-employee-training.jpg
+image: blog/2023/2023-06-14-TikTok-style-employee-training02.jpg
 meta:  Discover how TikTok's popularity can help you shape your employee training for the better.
 Get up to speed with emerging trends in TikTok-style learning.
 author:
   name: Corey Bleich
 ---

 With its snappy videos, catchy tunes, and almost hypnotic engagement, TikTok has taken the world by storm, and it's now making its way into the workplace.
-Here’s what you need to know about the intersection of TikTok and employee training, including the trends from this popular appthat will shape employee learning in the future.
+Here’s what you need to know about the intersection of TikTok and employee training, including the trends from this popular app that will shape employee learning in the future.

 <div class="rounded-lg p-4 not-prose font-sans border-b-4 bg-slate-200 border-b-slate-400 ">